Mentoring for future programming languages researchers

 Interested in sponsoring PLMW?

-- SPLASH 2025 Reps: Lucas Bang, Milijana Surbatovich
+- SPLASH 2025 representatives: Lucas Bang, Milijana Surbatovich

-- POPL 2026 Reps: Yannick Forster, Andrew Hirsch, Jenna DiVincenzo
+- POPL 2026 representatives: Yannick Forster, Andrew Hirsch, Jenna DiVincenzo

 - Online presence: Jules Jacobs